Fathers shape generations.

 A father and two children running and playing on the beach near the ocean, holding hands and smiling.

-When you choose to change
+When you decide to lead.